The Complete Guide to Turkish Coffee in 2024

 European travellers came across coffee in Turkey in the 17th-century and took it back to Europe.

 This led to Europe’s first coffee house opening in Venice, Italy in 1647.
-This was closely followed by England’s first coffee shop opening in London in 1652, and Austria’s first coffee house opening in Vienna in 1683.
+Shortly after, England opened its first coffee shop in London in 1652, followed by Austria’s first coffee house in Vienna in 1683.

 Coffee spread to France during this time as King Louis XIV of France was good friends with the Turkish Sultan Mehmet IV.